-Over 2 floors there are exhibits on various aspects of the industry – mining, polishing, the classification of diamonds, the diamond cartel and market, the Dutch royal house, the 400 year history of diamonds in Amsterdam, notable diamond robberies and famous diamonds.
+There follows exhibits on various aspects of the industry – mining, polishing, the classification of diamonds, the diamond cartel and market, royal jewellery, the 400 year history of diamonds in Amsterdam, notable diamond robberies and famous diamonds.

-There is a kitschy mirror lined ‘Glamour Room’ playing videos and music – you are guaranteed to hear Shirley Bassey’s “Diamonds Are Forever”!
+Finally there is a kitschy mirror lined ‘Glamour Room’ playing videos and music – you are guaranteed to hear Shirley Bassey’s “Diamonds Are Forever”!

 |Trivia side note: The James Bond film Diamonds Are Forever (1971) was partly filmed in Amsterdam.
-In the film James Bond (played by Sean Connery) visits the 3rd floor apartment of Tiffany Case (Jill St John).
+In the film James Bond (played by the late Sean Connery) visits the 3rd floor apartment of Tiffany Case (Jill St John).
 This building can be found at Reguliersgracht 36 – not far from Rembrandtplein.|

 Diamond Museum Essential Info